 The primary geographic scope of this WCRP is the Bulkley River watershed, located in the mideastern portion of the Skeena River drainage basin in northwestern British Columbia (Figure 1).
 The scope constitutes the Bulkley River "watershed group" as defined by the British Columbia Freshwater Atlas (FWA), which excludes the Morice River drainage area due to an effort made to standardize spatial scales of the watershed groups.
 A consistent spatial framework was necessary to undertake a watershed-selection process at the provincial scale to identify target watersheds to improve connectivity for salmonids.
 The Bulkley River watershed was identified by the BC Fish Passage Restoration Initiative as one of four target watersheds for WCRP development (Mazany-Wright et al. 2021b).
-The Bulkley River watershed has a drainage area of 776,200 ha, spanning from Bulkley Lake in the southeast to the confluence with the Skeena

-River in the northwest.
+The Bulkley River watershed has a drainage area of 776,200 ha, spanning from Bulkley Lake in the southeast to the confluence with the Skeena River in the northwest.
 The watershed is generally divided into the "lower" Bulkley River and the "upper" Bulkley River by the confluence with the Morice River near the town of Houston.
-Culturally and economically important populations of Chinook Salmon, Coho Salmon, Sockeye Salmon, and Steelhead are all found in the watershed, which historically supported Indigenous sustenance and trading economies (Table 3; Irvine 2021).
+Culturally and economically important populations of Chinook Salmon (Oncorhynchus tshawytscha), Coho Salmon (Oncorhynchus kisutch), Sockeye Salmon (Oncorhynchus nerka), and Steelhead (Oncorhynchus mykiss) are all found in the watershed, which historically supported Indigenous sustenance and trading economies (Table 3; Irvine 2021).